dudo/zilla-docs/src/concepts/kafka-proxies/http-proxy.md

 ### Message Filtering

-Messages from Kafka are mapped using a route that will define a path for the client to connect and the message's topic.
-A route can [filter](../../reference/config/bindings/binding-sse-kafka.md#routes-with) messages delivered to the SSE stream using the message key and headers.
-A filter's value can be statically defined in the config or be a [path param](../../concepts/config-intro.md#dynamic-path-parameters) used when the client connects.
+The source topic for messages is defined in a route, and the route is matched by the path defined for the client to connect.
+A route can [filter](../../reference/config/bindings/binding-sse-kafka.md#routes-with) the messages delivered to the SSE stream using the message key and headers.
+A filter's value can be statically defined in the config or be pulled from a [path param](../../concepts/config-intro.md#dynamic-path-parameters).

 ### Reliable Delivery

 Zilla sends the event id and last-event-id header to recover from an interrupted stream without message loss and without needing the client to acknowledge message receipt explicitly.
+An interrupted SSE stream can recover by connecting to any Zilla instance in the same auto-scaling group because each Zilla instance is stateless.

 ## Oneway